Wewoc/Garmin_Local_Archive/README.md

 ## Testing

 No dedicated test suite.
 The effort-to-benefit ratio doesn't justify it for a single-person hobby project — the core scripts are stable and tested in daily use.
 GUI changes are verified manually before release.

+---

+> ⚠️ **API Usage Notice:** This project uses an unofficial interface.
+Large-scale data retrieval (e.g., syncing long time ranges in a single run) may trigger rate limiting or temporary IP blocks by Garmin (HTTP 429).
+>
+> It is recommended to:
+> - fetch data in smaller increments
+> - include delays between requests
+> - allow cool-down periods between sync sessions